mokaymokay/friendzone/README.md

 ![friendzone logo](app/assets/images/friendzone-full-logo.png)

-### *Friendzone* is an app that lets you see your Foursquare friends' location and local time based on their time zone.
+### *Friendzone* allows you to see your Foursquare friends' location and local time based on their time zone.
+[Demo](https://mokaymokay.com/media/friendzone-demo.webm)

 ## Built with:
 * Ruby on Rails